JiaoXianjun/BTLE/README.md

 Txpower -- transmit power parameter of iBeacon format (Here it is C5)

-Space -- How many millisecond whould be waited after this packet sent.
+Space -- How many millisecond will be waited after this packet sent.
 (Here it is 100ms)

 ----Connection establishment example: (See "Connection establishment" part of http://processors.wiki.ti.com/index.php/BLE_sniffer_guide )